0XMohomiester/0XMohomiester.github.io/_tabs/about.md

 order: 4
 ---

-> Muhammed is a skilled and dedicated cyber security researcher and penetration tester who is always looking for something new to learn or build in the information security field.
-He likes to understand the inner workings of everything In the information security Field whether theoretical or technical and figure out simple ways to approach problems.
+> Mohamed is a passionate and highly skilled cybersecurity engineer, specializing in web and mobile penetration testing.
+He is dedicated to staying updated with latest security threats.
+Mohamed enjoys exploring the inner workings of theoretical and technical concepts in cybersecurity, always striving to simplify complex problems and develop creative solutions.